noaione/LibraryReservationProject/README.md

 # Library Reservation
 An Introduction to Object-Oriented Programming project for university.

-This project was made by Group XX with the member of:
+This project was made by Group 15.
-- A
-- B
-- C

 ## Setup
 You need to have a database named LibraryDatabase in the project folder to start, and create a class named `LibrarySecrets` containing something like this: